chechiachang/vault-playground/deploy/README.md

 ===

 Choose one of the backend storages for vault
-- vault on postgresql (This readme)
+- vault HA on postgresql (This readme)
 - [vault on Consul key/value](consul.md)

 # Vault on PostgreSQL